An automatic differentiation system for the age of differential privacy: Related works

 \section{Related works}

 Our work can be seen as a natural evolution of the previous study by \cite{ziller2021sensitivity} in the context of AD-based sensitivity analysis for DP machine learning.
 In comparison to this work, \textit{Tritium} relies on a vectorised, GPU-compatible execution engine and a mature graph compiler which drastically improves performance, as shown in the experimental section.
+The motivation behind our system's design (described in \cite{trask2021towards}) has recently been implemented in the \textit{PySyft} framework \cite{ziller2021pysyft, hall2021syft} in the form of a so-called \textit{automatic adversarial individual DP accountant}.
+Here, the sensitivity of statistical database queries is derived and combined with the aforementioned approach by \cite{feldman2020individual} to internally monitor each individual's privacy budget.
+When the individual privacy budget is exhausted, the individual's data is automatically \textit{filtered}, that is, ejected from the computation in a privacy-preserving manner (imperceptibly to the data scientist executing the query).
+Our here-presented work is complementary to the PySyft implementation in that it is focused on increased computational speed while not utilising individual DP computations.
+In the future, we aim to integrate a more advanced AD system into the PySyft codebase.
 The properties of Lipschitz continuous functions have been leveraged in several domains beyond DP.
 Works such as \cite{shavit2019exploring, yoshida2017spectral, anil2019sorting, zhang2019recurjac} attempt to constrain the Lipschitz constant to reason over and control the properties of neural networks.
 The utilisation of this approach has been proposed for network certification against adversarial samples \cite{lecuyer2019certified}, whereby a network that is $\epsilon$-certified is provably robust to input perturbations within a norm ball of radius $\epsilon$.
 Additionally, constraining the Lipschitz constant has been proposed for DP model training, as this allows to calibrate the noise addition based on the bounded Lipschitz constant \cite{shavit2019exploring}.
 Moreover, certain works \cite{gupta2021adaptive} have addressed the problem of \textit{machine unlearning}, providing methods for a reliable removal of contributions associated with an individual in the context of neural network training.
 We note that the approach to sensitivity analysis employed in these studies is orthogonal to our work, as our work is compatible with manual sensitivity constraints (such as directly adjusting the Lipschitz constant of neural network layers through appropriate layers as described above, which however may impair their expressivity) but also with sensitivity tracking for privacy loss calculation.
 Several recent works concentrate on the computation of accurate estimates of the Lipschitz constant mostly focused on \textit{ReLU} networks such as \cite{scaman2018lipschitz, anil2019sorting}, but most of these obtain the upper bounds rather than the exact values of the Lipschitz constant, often resulting in valid, but extremely loose approximations that are not intended to be applied in DP training.
 A line of work centred on languages for differentially private programming also exists.
 Among these, the recently proposed \textit{DDuo} framework \cite{abuah2021dduo} performs dynamic sensitivity analysis in the context of DP algorithm specification.
 As shown above however, this approach does not attempt to derive a tight bound on sensitivity in the setting of unbounded queries, declaring sensitivity as \textit{infinite} and relying exclusively on clipping.
 More general approaches, including \textit{category-theoretical} views on the intersection of differentiable programming and differential privacy such as \cite{pistone2021identity} have also recently been proposed.